fncbook/fnc/chapter8/gmres.md

 ```{index} convergence rate; linear
 ```

-Unfortunately, making other conclusive statements about the convergence of GMRES is not easy. {numref}`Demo %s <demo-gmres-intro>` shows the cleanest behavior: essentially, linear convergence down to the range of machine epsilon.
+Unfortunately, making other conclusive statements about the convergence of GMRES is not easy. @demo-gmres-intro shows the cleanest behavior: essentially, linear convergence down to the range of machine epsilon.
 But it is possible for the convergence to go through phases of sublinear and superlinear convergence as well.
 There is a strong dependence on the eigenvalues of the matrix, a fact we address with more precision and detail in the next section.

 ```{index} !
 GMRES; restarting
 ```